benblack769/SD3-implementation/README.md

 This package attempts to efficiently find memory dependencies dynamically based on the pairwise method and this paper: SD3: A Scalable Approach to Dynamic Data-Dependence Profiling

+## Different versions

+There are different versions of the parallelism detection that are implemented in different branches of this repository:

+* hash_bit_compress: An efficient method based on storing access information in bit arrays.
+See [my thesis](https://github.com/weepingwillowben/thesis) for more details
+* naive_method_real: An inefficient method for comparison to the efficient methods

 ### Building the code

 The code is built with CMake.